Kim from N. Korea struts the red carpet in dressy sandals and costume - ExBulletin

 Kim’s clothing choices are often carefully scrutinized by international analysts looking for clues to her health, which is a well-kept secret in the North.

-When Kim reappeared in state media in early June after not being seen in public for nearly a month, analysts noted her watch appeared to be strapped more tightly than before around a seemingly longer wrist. thin, sparking speculation about the health of a leader who holds an iron fist in North Korea.
+When Kim reappeared in state media https://www.reuters.com/world/asia-pacific/north-korea-sees-propaganda-value-slimmer-kim-analysts-say-2021-06-28 start June after not seen in public for nearly a month, analysts noted that his watch appeared to be strapped more tightly than before around a seemingly thinner wrist, sparking speculation over the health of a leader who holds a watch. iron fist in North Korea.

-State media later made a rare mention of the leader’s health, citing an unidentified Pyongyang resident as saying everyone in North Korea was heartbroken after seeing images of Kim looking “emaciated” .
+State media then made a rare mention of the leader’s health, https://www.reuters.com/world/asia-pacific/north-koreans-worry-over-emaciated-kim-jong-un-state -media-says- 2021-06-27 citing an unidentified Pyongyang resident as saying that everyone in North Korea was heartbroken after seeing images of Kim looking “emaciated”.

 Our standards: Thomson Reuters Trust Principles.